Thunderstorm Warning

 As errors in the lightning locations, missed detections and false alarms of lightning are unavoidable, one should always refer to the Thunderstorm Warning issued by the Observatory as well as radar imageries and rainfall distribution available on the Observatory's website when using the lightning location information.

-2. Do not swim or engage in other water sports.
-Leave the water and seek shelter.
+2. Leave the water.
+Do not swim outdoors or engage in other outdoor water sports.

-10. Drivers using highways and flyovers should be on the alert to violent gusts or intense gusts.
+5. Drivers using highways and flyovers should reduce speed and be alert to intense or violent gusts.